<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=89122&amp;fmt=gif">

 The recording of interactions between businesses has become increasingly complicated as we have expanded into a global society.
 Blockchain has the power to provide a comprehensive, auditable and customisable network for these interactions.
 This technology extends far beyond Bitcoin and its cryptocurrency kin.
 To expand on the Bitcoin example: blockchain is the fundamental network which Bitcoin is run and transacted on.
 This is only one example of how a blockchain network can be set up to deliver a customised solution: in this case an anonymous, open, peer-to-peer currency which aims to transcend the traditional, regulated banking industry.

-The example from the video above of the progress of a diamond from mine to market provides context for a look at how blockchain can be employed.
+The progress of a diamond from mine to market provides context for a look at how blockchain can be employed.
 At each stage in the transfer of a diamond, information can be attached to the blockchain record to ensure and assure validity.
 This may be photos, quality assurance documents, fair trade accreditations or any other relevant piece of data.
 A logistics company might add the port at which the diamond arrived, batch numbers, shipping information and the handover documents when it reaches its destination.
 When it reaches the next permissioned party (node) they can review all the information attached to the blockchain record to ensure the diamond that has arrived is the correct one and it matches all attached data.

 A description of the mechanics of blockchain can be just about as complex as you could imagine.
 As a quick explanation, the blockchain is, as the name suggests, a chain of blocks through different transacting parties.
 Each block is essentially a sum of all the transactions being processed at that link in the chain, the link being called a node.
 Each node can send and receive transactions to other nodes and the data associated with these transactions is synchronised as it is transferred to maintain consensus.
 The single source of truth for the data is enabled by the blockchain; a tamper-evident, shared digital ledger that records transactions in a peer-to-peer network.
 In cases where a degree of confidentiality is required, blockchain can support networks with different ‘clearance’ levels for each node.